-The Ag PACE Fund continues to have adequate resources to meet its mission.
-The statements of revenues, expenditures and changes in fund balance identifies the operating transfers from other State of North Dakota funds which provide sufficient resources to provide for buydown interest on loans.
+With the ability to transfer funds from the Bank of North Dakota's undivided profits, the Ag PACE Fund continues to have adequate resources to meet its mission.
+The statements of revenues, expenditures, and changes in fund balance identify the operating transfers from the Bank of North Dakota which provide sufficient resources to provide for buydown interest on loans.